Prosecutors Seek Six-year Jail Term For Russian Director - UrduPoint

 In 2012, Serebrennikov was appointed as the director of the small state-funded Gogol Centre, which he turned into one of Moscow's best theatres and a favourite of the liberal intelligentsia.

-Yet Serebrennikov's work has angered cultural conservatives in Russia who see his frequent use of on-stage obscene language, as well as modern adaptations of classics, as a step too far.
+Yet Serebrennikov's work has angered cultural conservatives in Russia who see his frequent use of on-stage nudity and obscene language, as well as modern adaptations of classics, as a step too far.

+The director had continued working even during his house arrest, among other productions directing an opera in Germany by having his lawyer shuttle a USB stick with instructions to singers and designers.

+He has also had a successful career as a film director, picking up awards at international festivals, including Cannes.